lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 The [Scenarios](./Scenarios/) subfolder contains two folders:

 - [1 Azure Region](./Scenarios/1%20Azure%20Region/): For 1 Azure region deployment (the one where the Domain Controller is deployed)
-- [2 Azure Regions](./Scenarios/2%20Azure%20Regions/): For 2 Azure regions deployment (the ones where the Domain Controllers are deployed - cf. [here](../AAD-Hybrid-Lab%20-%20PowerShell#new-aad-hybrid-bcdr-labps1-step-by-step-guide) - Paired Azure regions are recommended for BCDR and HA deployment)
+- [2 Azure Regions](./Scenarios/2%20Azure%20Regions/): For 2 Azure regions deployment (the ones where the Domain Controllers are deployed - cf. [here](../AAD-Hybrid-Lab%20-%20PowerShell#new-aad-hybrid-bcdr-labps1-step-by-step-guide) - Paired Azure regions are recommended for [BCDR](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-business-continuity-disaster-recovery) and HA deployment)

 Each folder mainly contains some very small specific scripts (1 line sometimes) for creating Azure Virtual Desktop HostPools (Thanks to the [HostPool PowerShell Class](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/HostPool-PowerShell-Classes#hostpool-powershell-class-base-class) defined in the [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop) PowerShell module) in a dedicated Azure region.
 The one you you used for deploying your Domain Controller (cf. [here](#prerequisites)).
 Two scripts are specific because they are used to deploy the HostPools :

 - [Reset.ps1](./Scenarios/1%20Azure%20Region/Reset.ps1): Remove all resource groups matching the '^rg-avd-.\*-poc-.\*-\d+' pattern used in the [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop) PowerShell module, the dedicated Conditional Access Policy, the dedicated 'No-MFA Users' EntraID group for excluding some users/identities from MFA and call the [Start.ps1](./Scenarios/1%20Azure%20Region/Start.ps1) script.
+This script was mainly created to quickly remove all the Azure resources created by the [Start.ps1](./Scenarios/1%20Azure%20Region/Start.ps1) script.
 - [Start.ps1](./Scenarios/1%20Azure%20Region/Start.ps1):

-  This script has 2 optional parameters:
+  This core script has 2 optional parameters:
   - `-AsJob`: When specified, the HostPools  will be deployed in parallel (via the [Start-ThreadJob](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4&viewFallbackFrom=powershell-5.1) cmdlet) instead of sequentially.
-The processing time is greatly reduced from 4.5 hours to 1.5 hours (including the Azure Compute Gallery Setup if needed - without the Azure Compute Gallery Setup, the processing time are 3.5 hours sequentially  and 45 minutes in parallel) for the proposed HostPool configurations.
+The processing time is greatly reduced when deploying multiple HosPool configurations.
 Of course, the fewer configurations you define, the shorter the processing time will be (especially in sequential mode).
   - `-LogDir`: The folder where you want to put the generated log files.

 > [!IMPORTANT]
 > The script was created to deployed all the required resources from a unique call.
 It is not designed (not tested for the moment to be honest) to be called in an incremental mode (deploying a HostPool and updating the infrastructure by adding another one after).
-So create you own dedicated scenario files with all the required resources.
+So create your own dedicated scenario files with all the required resources.
->

 ## Start.ps1